Government of Peace and Unity: Territorial control

-In November 2025, the Government of Peace and Unity controled the states of Central Darfur, East Darfur, South Darfur and West Darfur in their entirety.
-It also controled most of North Darfur, and West Kordofan, and parts of North Kordofan, and South Kordofan.
+In November 2025, the Government of Peace and Unity controlled the states of Central Darfur, East Darfur, South Darfur and West Darfur in their entirety.
+It also controlled most of North Darfur, and West Kordofan, and parts of North Kordofan, and South Kordofan.

-Structure
+Monetary policy

+In the areas controlled by the Government of Peace and Unity a parallel monetary system have emerged with old currency retaining its value.
+When the Sudanese government started printing new 500 and 1,000-pound notes in November 2024, the rival government reacted by banning the usage of new banknotes in May 2026.
+While in Khartoum one dollar was selling for more than 9,000 Sudanese pounds, in Nyala it sold for only 4,600 pounds.
+Due to severe cash shortage people in Western Sudan have been forced to use the Bankak app from the Sudanese government, leading to heavy transfer fees imposed by the Darfur traders, with the commission reaching 40% in East Darfur and 50% in West Darfur.
+Additionally the Central Bank of Sudan have often closed Bankak accounts linked to Rapid Support Forces increasing risks of trading in the areas.

+For most of the war all banks stopped functioning in RSF-held areas, with their premises looted and destroyed.
+In January 2026 they launched a new bank, "El Mustaqbal Bank" (Future Bank), in Nyala to restore financial services.
+As of September 2026 it has expanded to West Darfur.

+On 21 May 2026 the Government of Peace and Unity appointed Yahya Hussein Jangoul as a governor of a parallel central bank in Nyala.
+The group started printing new banknotes in late May bearing the signature of Jangoul and using them to pay salaries.

+Government structure

 The transitional constitutional framework adopted by the Sudan Founding Alliance on 4 March 2025 prescribed the Government of Peace and Unity structure.
 It contains provisions for dividing Sudan into eight administrative regions and defines the powers of national, regional and local authorities.

 Presidential Council

-A Presidential Council serves as the collective head of state.
-It has 15 members, seven of whom are nominated by the Sudan Founding Alliance and eight regional governors who serve as ex officio members.
-The Rapid Support Forces leader, Mohamed Hamdan Dagalo, also known as “Hemedti”, was named chairman of the presidential council on 28 March 2025.
-The full membership of the council was announced on 26 July 2025.
+The Presidential Council has 15 members, seven of whom are nominated by the Sudan Founding Alliance and eight regional governors who serve as ex officio members.
+The Rapid Support Forces leader, Mohamed Hamdan Dagalo, also known as "Hemedti", was named chairman of the presidential council on 28 March 2025.
+The president and vice-president constitute the presidium of the presidential council.
+The full membership of the presidential council was announced on 26 July 2025.